reflectoring/reflectoring.github.io/content/blog/2022/2022-01-28-getting-started-with-amazon-kinesis.md

 Kinesis Data Firehose is a fully managed service that is used to deliver streaming data to a destination in near real-time.

 One or more data producers send their streaming data into a kind of "pipe" called a delivery stream which optionally applies some transformation to the data before delivering it to a destination.
+An example of a data producer for a Kinesis Data Firehose is a web server that sends log data to a delivery stream.

 {{% image alt="Create Kinesis Data Firehose Delivery Stream" src="images/posts/aws-kinesis/firehose.png" %}}

 The incoming streaming data is buffered in the delivery stream till it reaches a particular size or exceeds a certain time interval before it is delivered to the destination.
 Due to this reason, Kinesis Data Firehose is not intended for real-time delivery.
-Rather, it will batch incoming messages, optionally compress and/or transform them with AWS Lambda, and then sink data, usually into an AWS service like S3, Redshift, or Elasticsearch.
+It groups incoming messages, optionally compressing and/or transforming them with AWS Lambda functions, and then putting the data into a sink which is usually an AWS service like S3, Redshift, or Elasticsearch.

-We also need to do very little programming when using Firehose.
-This is unlike Kinesis Data Streams where we write custom applications for producers and consumers.

-An example of a data producer is a web server that sends log data to a delivery stream.

 We can also configure the delivery stream to read streaming data from a Kinesis Data Stream and deliver it to a destination.

+We also need to do very little programming when using Kinesis Data Firehose.
+This is unlike Kinesis Data Streams where we write custom applications for producers and consumers of a data stream.

 ### Creating a Kinesis Firehose Delivery Stream

 Let us take a closer look at the Kinesis Data Firehose service by creating a Firehose delivery stream.
-We can create a Firehose delivery stream using the AWS console, AWS SDK, or infrastructure as a service like [AWS CloudFormation](https://reflectoring.io/getting-started-with-aws-cloudformation/) and [AWS CDK](https://reflectoring.io/getting-started-with-aws-cdk/).
+We can create a Firehose delivery stream using the AWS management console, AWS SDK, or infrastructure as a service like [AWS CloudFormation](https://reflectoring.io/getting-started-with-aws-cloudformation/) and [AWS CDK](https://reflectoring.io/getting-started-with-aws-cdk/).

-For our example, let us use the AWS console for creating the delivery stream as shown below:
+For our example, let us use the [AWS management console](https://ap-southeast-2.console.aws.amazon.com/firehose/home?region=ap-southeast-2#/create) for creating the delivery stream as shown below:

 {{% image alt="Create Kinesis Delivery Stream" src="images/posts/aws-kinesis/kdf_create.png" %}}